mui/material-ui/pages/api/fade.md

 ## Notes

-The component is fully [StrictMode](https://reactjs.org/docs/strict-mode.html) compatible.
+The component can cause issues in [StrictMode](https://reactjs.org/docs/strict-mode.html).

 ## Demos